 3. Double Subsidy: If during PHCD tenancy, or at any time after admission, EIV shows that a family or any household member is receiving subsidy from another housing authority or program (i.e. shown as residing in another housing authority or housing program), the family or household member must provide proof of termination of tenancy from the other housing agency or program for continuation of assistance.
-PHCD may provide up to 30 Page 62 of 96 Rev 5-24-13 days for the family or household member to provide said proof.
+PHCD may provide up to 30 days for the family or household member to provide said proof.
 If after the 30 days, the participant does not provide proof of termination, the family or household member must be terminated from PHCD tenancy.